-XO sauce is the most valuable Cantonese condiment, with an intense savory flavor concentrated from dried scallop, Jinhua ham, and dried shrimps.
+XO sauce is the most valuable Cantonese condiment, with various umami flavors concentrated from dried scallops, Jinhua ham, and dried shrimps.

-XO sauce got its name from the XO (extra-old) cognac, famous in Hong Kong.
-The name is a misnomer since it does not contain cognac, but this type of description of the food is popular in Chinese cuisine to portray the quality.
+XO sauce got its name from the XO (extra-old) cognac.
+It is believed the chef developed the recipe at the Peninsular Hotel, a famous hotel in Hong Kong.
+The name is a misnomer since it does not contain cognac, but this type of description of the food is popular in Chinese cuisine to portray the high quality.
 It simply means it is a valuable and expensive sauce like an XO cognac.

 Most people buy their XO Sauce, which is costly.
-In addition, you have to settle with a toned-down flavor than the homemade type that uses higher quality ingredients.
+In addition, you have to settle with a toned-down flavor than the homemade XO sauce that uses higher quality ingredients.
 If you make it yourself, you can enjoy it at a fraction of the cost.

 How to make XO sauce

 XO sauce has a rich umami taste with a complex sweet, smoky, and salty flavor.
 The taste of this condiment will dominate any dish.
 Dried scallops, Jinhua ham, and dried shrimp are deep-fried to accentuate the flavor, then season with wine and soy sauce.
 The sauce is finally cooked down to a semi-dried, chunky, highly concentrated, umami-packed, relish-like ‘sauce’ suspended in oil.

 1. Key ingredients for XO sauce

 There are no set recipes for XO sauce.
 However, most recipes consist of a triumvirate of universal ingredients: Jinhua ham, dried scallops, and dried shrimp.
 This XO sauce recipe is no exception.